How CPI uses your information

 Please note that we may need to contact your named contacts about the application or membership through any of post, email or telephone.
 Please can you make sure that you keep us updated of any changes to their contact details.

 We will collect your contact details (name and email address) in our legitimate interest, if you have opted to subscribe to our e-newsletter.
 We will provide you with a clear choice in an application or purchase to opt out of receiving our newsletter at the time of your application.
 Where you have not completed an application or made a purchase, you may still chose to receive our newsletter, but you will have to opt into receiving it or contact us to explicitly ask to receive it.

-We use third parties, [ ] and [ ] to manage our newsletter subscriptions.
-If you ever decide you no longer wish to receive our newsletter, you can do so at any time by unsubscribing from the mailing list, using the link provided in the newsletter email, or by using the contact details below.
-If you do unsubscribe, please note that [ ] will still keep your email in a separate secure list on our behalf so that we can make sure that you do not receive our newsletter again in the future.
+We use services provided by third parties, including ASI, C Systems and MailChimp to manage our newsletter subscriptions.
+If you ever decide you no longer wish to receive our newsletter, you can do so at any time by unsubscribing from the mailing list, using the link provided in the newsletter email, by using the contact details below or if you have an account you can unsubscribe via your profile.
+If you do unsubscribe, please note that CPI will still keep your email on our CRM System supplied by ASI so that we can make sure that you do not receive our newsletter again in the future.

 3 – Disclosure of personal information

 We will not usually disclose your (or your contacts’ and users’) personal information other than as already explained in Section 2 above.
 However, there may be circumstances where we need to share personal information other than as anticipated in Section 2 above.
 These include: